DevecorSoft/blog/cn/devecor/blog/doc.md

 sphinx-build -b html docs/source/ docs/build/html
 ```

-it looks pretty good.
+It looks pretty good.

 ![preview sphinx-book-theme](https://devecor.cn/image/21696a5e-1359-49d3-aef1-e36f706ee8ee/image.png)

-#### Organize your documentation with sphinx
+### Organize your documentation with sphinx

-As the principle of document quadrants, we'd better to structure our documentation with four functionalities. e.g.
+As the principle of document quadrants, we're supposed to structure our documentation with four functionalities. e.g.

 * tutorials
   * create your project